 Spousal support is awarded in a certain amount for a certain period of time (or permanently) with the ability to modify the amount/duration based on a change of circumstances, unless otherwise agreed by the parties.
-Spousal support is taxable to the recipient and deductible to the payor.
+Spousal support may also be awarded in a lump-sum buyout.
+Spousal support is not taxable to the recipient and not deductible to the payor.

 We welcome you to contact our office to schedule your confidential consultation.